-I had just finished a presentation detailing a product’s performance and suggested some improvements in order to turn customers from sour to smiling.
+I had just finished a presentation detailing a product’s performance and suggested some improvements in order to turn customers from sour to smiling to improve customer engagement.

 Everyone in attendance mulled some ideas over, until the manager of the division asked me, “These are kind of captive customers, they don’t need to be really happy, do they?”